amankumar7/Devanagari-Handwritten-Character-Recognition/README.md

 python train.py
 ```

-1) Load the pickle files for training.
-2) Reshape the data as needed by keras and convert the lables into one hot array.
+1) Reshape the data as needed by keras and convert the lables into one hot array.
-3) Normalize the data .
+2) Normalize the data .
-4) Define the architecture of CovNet.
+3) Define the architecture of CovNet.
-5) Use 20% data for validation.
+4) Use 20% data for validation.
-6) Train the model
+5) Train the model

 ##### Architecture